Skip to main content

 Normally, the name and address (or part of the address) of the person or organisation who sent the response are published with the response.
 If you do not want your name or address published, please tell us this in writing when you send your response.
 We will then redact them before publishing.

 You should also be aware of our responsibilities under Freedom of Information legislation.
 If your details are published as part of the response then these published reports will be retained indefinitely.
-Any of your data held otherwise by Welsh Government will be kept for no more than 3 years.
+Any of your data held otherwise by the Welsh Government will be kept for no more than 3 years.